neoforged/.github/primers/1.21.6/index.md

     - `GuiItemRenderState` - A record representing the state of an item to render.
     - `GuiRenderState` - The state of the GUI to render to the screen.
     - `GuiTextRenderState` - A record representing the state of the text and its location to render.
+    - `ScreenArea` - An interface which defines the render area of an element.
+This does not affect scissoring, instead layer orders.
     - `TextRenderState` - A record representing the state of the text to render.
 - `net.minecraft.client.gui.render.state.pip`
     - `GuiBannerResultRenderState` - The state of the banner result preview.